Intimaria/Intimaria/README.md

 <h2>I'm currently</h2>

-- 📚 Reading: **"Borges, Big Data y yo"** which is super cool!
+- 📚 Studying Ruby at the moment!
-- 🤔 I’m looking to improve in CSS, design & typography
+- 🤔 I’m researching concurrent parallelised solutions for the TSP using MPI.
-- 🦄 Looking into alternative tools for the internet
+- 🦄 I am interested in print making and visual patterns

 <h2>Stats</h2>